History of Berliner FC Dynamo (1989–2004): Regionalliga Nordost (1994–1998)

-Experienced defender Jörn Lenz once again returned to the club during the winter break and would be a key player for several seasons to come.
-FC Berlin defeated FC Rot-Weiß Erfurt 1–0 on the 18th matchday, 25 January 1998, on a goal from Sebastian Müller.
-The team also defeated top-team Eisenhüttenstädter FC Stahl 3–1 on the 23th matchday, 22 February 1998.
-However, then followed weaker results and the team was in 11th place in the league after the 26th matchday.
+Experienced defender Jörn Lenz once again returned to the club during the winter break. and would be a key player for several seasons to come.
+FC Berlin defeated FC Rot-Weiß Erfurt 1–0 on the 19th matchday, 25 January 1998, on a goal from Sebastian Müller.
+The team then defeated top-team Eisenhüttenstädter FC Stahl 3–1 on the 23rd matchday, 22 February 1998.
+The team eventually stabilized in 11th place in the league.
 FC Berlin was drawn against VfB Lichterfelde in the quarterfinals of the 1997-98 Berlin Cup.
-The team lost the match 0-2 at the Stadion im Sportforum on 11 March 1998.
+The team lost the match 0–2 at the Stadion im Sportforum on 11 March 1998.
 After the disappointing loss, it became known that coach Voigt had signed for 1.
 FC Dynamo Dresden for the coming season.
 BFC Dynamo and Voigt then agreed to part ways.

 Assistant coach Ingo Rentzsch took over as interim coach on 12 March 1998.
-The results improved over the next matches.
-FC Berlin met 1.
+Henry Häusler was then announced as new coach for the 1998–99 season on 1 April 1998.
+Other applicants for had been Hans-Jürgen Dörner, Reinhard Häfner, Matthias Döschner, Fritz Bohla, Wolfgang Metzler, Rüdiger Kreische and Jürgen Bogs.
+German newspaper Berliner Zeitung wrote: "It seems that FC Berlin has become an attractive address again, at least for football teachers.
+Solid finances, a generally fair tone and youth work that is respected throughout Germany ensure this."
+The results improved during the first matches under coach Rentzsch.
+FC Berlin then met 1.
+FC Dynamo Dresden at home on the 31rd matchday, 18 April 1998.
+1. FC Dynamo Dresden was now coached by Voigt.
+FC Berlin set the tone until the 26th minute.
+FC Berlin striker Sebastian Müller was then badly injured after an intervention by former FC Berlin defender Jens Reckmann.
+Müller suffered roken tibia and fibula, broken ankle and torn ligaments.
+FC Berlin did not recover from this shock and lost the match 0–2.
+The team came back with a 1–2 win away against SV Babelsberg 03 in the next league match.
+FC Berlin then met 1.
 FC Magdeburg away on the 33rd matchday, 5 May 1998.
 Mario Lau made it 1–0 for 1.
 FC Magdeburg already in the first match minute.
-The score was 2–2 after only eight minutes played.
+The score was then 2–2 after only eight minutes played.
 The match eventually ended in a 5–5 draw.
 Bernd Jopek, Jörn Lenz, Davor Krznarić, Marek Seruga, and Mario Kallnik scored one goal each in the match.
-The team then met arch-rival 1.
-FC Union Berlin at home on the final matchday, 9 May 1998.
-The score was 2–0 for 1.
-FC Union Berlin after 55 minutes played.
+The team then met arch-rival Union Berlin at home on the final matchday, 9 May 1998.
+The score was 2–0 for Union Berlin after 55 minutes played.
 The match eventually ended in a 2–2 draw after two goals by Timo Lesch and Davor Krznarić.
 FC Berlin finished the 1997–98 Regionalliga Nordost in ninth place.
-BFC Dynamo played a friendly match against Hamburger SV on 17 May 1998.
-The team lost the match 2-3, in front of 1,105 spectators at the Stadion im Sportforum.
-Serugna and Jopek scored on goal each against Hamburger SV.
+FC Berlin played a friendly match against Hamburger SV on 17 May 1998.
+The team lost the match 2–3, in front of 1,105 spectators at the Stadion im Sportforum.
+Seruga and Jopek scored one goal each against Hamburger SV.